SpudGunMan/meshing-around/README.md

 Any messages that are over 160 characters are chunked into 160 message bytes to help traverse hops, in testing, this keeps delivery success higher.

-But wait there is more!
-There is a nice [data reporting](logs/README.md) html generator for reatime glance at the bot traffic and data flows!
+### But wait there is more!
+There is a nice [data reporting](logs/README.md) html generator for visualizing the bot traffic and data flows!

 ## Full list of commands for the bot